-- Automatic: The camera adjusts the aperture, gain and shutter automatically. - Automatic aperture $\bigcup$ : The camera adjusts the aperture and gain automatically.
-The shutter is fixed. - Automatic shutter $\mathbf{U}$ : The camera adjusts the shutter and gain automatically.
-The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free $\bigcirc$ : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz $\bigcirc$ : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced $\mathbf{V}$ : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz U: This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes.

-• Manual U : The aperture, gain and shutter are fixed.
+Automatic: The camera adjusts the aperture, gain and shutter automatically.
+Automatic aperture : The camera adjusts the aperture and gain automatically.
+The shutter is fixed.
+Automatic shutter : The camera adjusts the shutter and gain automatically.
+The aperture is fixed.
+Hold current: Locks the current exposure settings.
+Flicker-free The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz).
+Flicker-free 50 Hz The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s.
+Flicker-free 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than Flicker-reduced 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes.
+Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes.
+Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. : The aperture, gain and shutter are fixed.
+Manual Exposure zone: Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.